gpac/gpac/README.md

 For more information, visit the [GPAC website](http://gpac.io)

-GPAC is being developped at [Telecom ParisTech](https://www.telecom-paristech.fr/), in the [MultiMedia group](http://www.tsi.telecom-paristech.fr/mm/), by many [great contributors](https://github.com/gpac/gpac/graphs/contributors)
+GPAC is being developped at [Telecom Paris](https://www.telecom-paris.fr/), in the [MultiMedia group](http://www.tsi.telecom-paristech.fr/mm/), by many [great contributors](https://github.com/gpac/gpac/graphs/contributors)

 GPAC includes the following applications built by default:
 ## MP4Box
 MP4Box is a multi-purpose MP4 file manipulation for the prompt, featuring media importing and extracting, file inspection, DASH segmentation, RTP hinting, ...
-See MP4Box -h for more info on the tool
-MP4Box documentation is [available online](https://gpac.wp.imt.fr/mp4box/)
+See `MP4Box -h`, `man MP4Box` or [our wiki](https://github.com/gpac/gpac/wiki/MP4Box-Introduction).

 ## MP4Client
 MP4Client is a media player built upon libgpac, featuring a rich media interactive composition engine with MPEG-4 BIFS, SVG, VRML/X3D support.
-For GPAC configuration instruction, check gpac/doc/configuration.html or gpac/doc/man/gpac.1 (man gpac when installed)
+For GPAC configuration instruction, check `MP4Client -h` ,  `man MP4Client` or [our wiki](https://github.com/gpac/gpac/wiki/mp4client).

 ## gpac
-As of version 0.9.0, GPAC includes a filter engine in charge of stream management and used by most applications in GPAC.
-For API backward compatibility, old apps (MP4Box, MP4Client, ...) have been kept but rewritten to match the new filter architecture.
+As of version 0.9.0, GPAC includes a filter engine in charge of stream management and used by most applications in GPAC - [check this](https://github.com/gpac/gpac/wiki/Rearchitecture) for more dicussion on how this impacts MP4Box and MP4Client.
-They do not however expose all possible filter connections.
-The gpac application is a direct interface to the filter engine of GPAC, allowing any combinaison of filers not enabled by other apps.
-See gpac -h for more details, and check libgpac filter documentation.
+The gpac application is a direct interface to the filter engine of GPAC, allowing any combinaison of filers not enabled by other applications.
+See `gpac -h`, `man gpac`, `man gpac-filters` or [our wiki](https://github.com/gpac/gpac/wiki/Filters) for more details.

 # Roadmap